devkcud/lazycp/README.md

 tbh i only created it cause i didn't find anything else available on github or similar :P

+im not saying it doesnt exist, im just saying that i couldnt find anything like this :)

 > i wont update it as it suits my needs just now. i will only update it when i need or when it breaks

 ## usage